-MGI is also required to transfer to the DSPA equivalent to one-sixth (1/6) of the amount sufficient to pay for the forthcoming debt service scheduled in April and October of every year until the loan is fully paid off (see Note 9).
-As of June 30, 2023 and December 31, 2022, MGI has been compliant with the above covenants.
+MGI is also required to transfer to the DSPA equivalent to one-sixth (1/6) of the amount sufficient to pay for the forthcoming debt service scheduled in April and October of every year until the loan is fully paid off (see Note 7.
+As of September 30, 2023 and December 31, 2022, MGI has been compliant with the above covenants.

-PetroSolar's long-term loans payable
+PetroSolar's long-term loan payable

-On November 12, 2015, the PetroSolar, together with PetroGreen and EEIPC, as third party mortgagors and pledgors, entered into a $P{2,600.00}$ million OLSA with PNB and DBP specifically to partially finance the design, development, procurement, construction, operation and maintenance of its TSPP.
+On November 12, 2015, the PetroSolar, together with PetroGreen and EEIPC, as third party mortgagors and pledgors, entered into a ₱2,600.00 million OLSA with PNB and DBP specifically to partially finance the design, development, procurement, construction, operation and maintenance of its TSPP.